aio-libs/aiohttp/docs/multipart_reference.rst

    .. attribute:: boundary

-      The byte-string representation of the boundary.
+      The string (:class:`str`) representation of the boundary.

+      .. versionchanged:: 3.0

+         Property type was changed from :class:`bytes` to :class:`str`.

    .. method:: append(obj, headers=None)